Columbiana County, Ohio: 2000 census

-Politics
+Government and politics

+Ohio law defines a structure for county government.
+Columbiana County has three-member board of county commissioners, a sheriff, coroner, auditor, treasurer, clerk of the court of common pleas prosecutor, engineer, and recorder.
+Columbiana County is represented as part of Ohio's 79th state house district and Ohio's 33rd senatorial district.
+It is also included in the Ohio Seventh District Court of Appeals.
+Federally, it is part of Ohio's 6th congressional district.

-Unlike most counties in Northeast Ohio, Columbiana County has been predominantly Republican throughout most of its history.
-In only eight elections from 1856 to the present has a Democratic Party candidate won the county, the most recent being Bill Clinton in 1996.
-Despite this, the county was a swing county in the latter half of the 20th century, voting for the national winner in all but two elections from 1952 to 2004.
-However, it has trended heavily Republican in more recent elections, with the party's candidates garnering increasing amounts of the vote in each presidential election from 2000 on.
-This trend was most apparent in 2016 when Donald Trump posted the best showing by a Republican in the county since Herbert Hoover in 1928 with a 41.4-point margin of victory over Hillary Clinton.
+Unlike most counties in Northeast Ohio, Columbiana County has predominantly favored the Republican Party throughout most of its history.
+In only eight elections since 1856 has a Democratic Party candidate won the county, the most recent being Bill Clinton in 1996.
+It was a swing county in the latter half of the 20th century, voting for the national winner in all but two elections from 1952 to 2004.
+However, since 2000 it has trended heavily Republican.
+This trend was most apparent in 2016 when Donald Trump posted the best showing by a Republican in the county since Herbert Hoover in 1928, with a 41-point margin of victory over Hillary Clinton.